Four-alarm fire hits Salisbury home Harbormasterhopes to rebuild

 JIM VAIKNORAS/Staff photoA Salisbury firefighter douses the flames at a house fire Saturday afternoon on Second Street in Salisbury.

 SALISBURY — A little less than 24 hours after a swift four-alarm fire threatened to destroy the Rings Island home where he was born, town harbormaster Ray Pike was back inside Sunday morning taking photographs of the damage.
+All your dreams may come true with lightning link casino – free slots games.
+All the variety of modern gambling is waiting for you personally!

 “I may cry in a week or two.
 I feel like, like I screwed up, that I caused all this mess,” Pike said.